CodeHunterDev/com.d4rk.cleaner/README.md

 Known bugs:
 - Rare moments when "Clean" button not working after using split screen;
-- Dark notification bar when dark mode is active on Pixel/AOSP devices.
+- Dark notification bar icons when dark mode is active on Pixel/AOSP devices.

 __D4rK Cleaner is 100% free, open source inspired by LTE Cleaner by TheRedSpy15, ad free, and deletes everything it claims to.__